-Good Samaritan Hospital is verified by the American College of Surgeons (ACS) as a Level II Trauma Center.
-Verification by the ACS demonstrates that Good Samaritan Hospital has met stringent criteria reflecting commitment, excellence and assurance of high quality care for all trauma patients.
+Good Samaritan is verified by the American College of Surgeons (ACS) as a Level II Trauma Center.
+Verification by the ACS demonstrates that Good Samaritan has met stringent criteria reflecting commitment, excellence and assurance of high quality care for all trauma patients.

 Many people have the misconception that trauma care involves only the ambulance system and the emergency department, but it actually involves much more.
 As a trauma center, GSH provides all the resources needed to care for injured patients from the pre-hospital phase through the rehabilitation phase, including staff, equipment and expertise.
 Care of trauma patients is a team effort involving everyone in the hospital from housekeeping to X-ray, and from pharmacy to physicians.

 Comprehensive Quality Improvement